TNPSC GROUP 1 EXAM

 UNIT- III : Indian Economy – Current economic trends and impact of global economy on India

-UNIT-I: GEOGRAPHY OF INDIA WITH SPECIAL REFERENCE TO TAMILNADU
+UNIT-I: GENERAL GEOGRAPHY AND GEOGRAPHY OF INDIA WITH SPECIAL REFERENCE TO TAMILNADU

-Oceanography – Bottom relief features of Indian Ocean, Arabian sea and Bay of Bengal.
+Ocean and Sea: Bottom relief features of Indian Ocean, Arabian Sea and Bay of Bengal.

-Basics of Geospatial Technology: Geographical Information System (GIS) and Global Navigation Satellite System (GNSS).
+Geospatial Technology: Remote Sensing, Geographical Information System (GIS) and Global Navigation Satellite System (GNSS).

 Current Affairs